austin437/quizr/README.md

 ***

-- Shortcodes to display quizzes in posts (this will be version 1.1).
+- Shortcodes to display quizzes in posts.
   - [https://wordpress.stackexchange.com/questions/165754/enqueue-scripts-styles-when-shortcode-is-present](https://wordpress.stackexchange.com/questions/165754/enqueue-scripts-styles-when-shortcode-is-present)
 - Use spl\_autoload and make sure that a secondary plugin can read the classes of this plugin before going to far into it.
 - Deals with:
   - Admin side of plugin
   - is\_admin
   - Custom Post Types.
+        - Questions
+        - Answers
   - Categories
   - Tags
   - Hooks/filters